Benefits of Thai Massage

 The tool was the same in all three cases, but the full potential was not realized by everyone.

 - Some people just learn a basic mechanical sequence of techniques and never go much beyond that.

 - Some people learn as much as they can about Thai Massage.

-- And some people are inspired to be real healing artists with a great touch, wonderful energy, and a finely tuned sensitivity which works like a sixth sense to find and treat problems of their clients.
+- And some people are inspired to be real healing artists with a great touch, wonderful energy, and a finely tuned sensitivity that works like a sixth sense to find and treat the problems of their clients.

-Thai Healing Massage Academy specializes in online training courses which are designed to teach all the technical skills, AND all the intuitive, creative and energetic skills.
+Thai Healing Massage Academy specializes in online training courses that are designed to teach all the technical skills AND all the intuitive, creative, and energetic skills.

-The author, Shama Kern, is the founder and director of Thai Healing Massage Academy, and the creator of 20 online Thai Massage training courses.
-He has been practicing and teaching Thai Massage for 17 years and has trained over 1000 students.
+The author, Shama Kern, is the founder of Thai Healing Massage Academy.
+He has been practicing and teaching Thai Massage for 20 years, and he is the creator of 20 online Thai Massage training courses.